Rajdarn/GridlessRefactor/README.md

 ![1](https://github.com/Rajdarn/GridlessRefactor/assets/71663616/bd416221-f6e4-486b-b819-7ecd9a8cc35e)

-Drag the .gd-file you got from GridlessDB onto the text field that reads "Drag the Gridless class..."
+Drag the .gd-file you got from GridlessDB (should be located in Database/classes) onto the text field that reads "Drag the Gridless class..."

 Press "Refactor"